blackat/traversal-tree/README.md

 ##Traversal Tree Forest
 Algorithm able to load a forest of trees and traverse them.

-* Traversal Tree Forest
-Able to build, in a recursive way, a non-binary forest of trees where each node has a link to the left most child and a right link to the right most sibling.
+Able to build, in a recursive way, a _non-binary forest of trees_ where each node has a link to the left most child and a right link to the right most sibling.

 A new node could be